 Karen Zahka

 Karen is a Partner at Trial Lawyers for Justice.
 She is an experienced and passionate trial lawyer.
 While she was born and raised in Massachusetts, Karen litigates and tries cases nationwide.
-She is currently admitted to practice in Iowa, Massachusetts, New Hampshire, and Oklahoma.
+She is currently admitted to practice in Iowa, Massachusetts, New Hampshire, Oklahoma, Nebraska, and California.
 She practices in other jurisdictions via pro hac vice.

-Throughout Karen’s career, she has contributed to many multi-million verdicts and settlements, including but not limited to:
+Throughout her career, Karen has obtained numerous multi-million-dollar verdicts and settlements, including but not limited to:

-Andrea Larkin, et al. v.
-Dedham Medical Associates, et al.: Karen was integral in successfully recovering over $40 million (with interest) for a 28-year-old woman who suffered a catastrophic stroke hours after labor and delivery of her daughter.
+• Andrea Larkin, et al. v.
+Dedham Medical Associates, et al.: Karen was trial counsel and secured an over $40 million verdict (with interest) for a 28-year-old woman who suffered a catastrophic stroke hours after labor and delivery of her daughter.
 Following this victory, Karen fought to defend and succeeded in defending the verdict from the insurance company’s attempt to overturn it on appeal.

-Edward Xu v.
-Tufts Medical Center, et al.: Karen contributed to a $24.4 million verdict on behalf of a family whose newborn suffered from severe short bowel syndrome, which requires that he be tube fed for the rest of his life.
+• Edward Xu v.
+Tufts Medical Center, et al.: Karen obtained a $24.4 million verdict on behalf of a family whose newborn suffered from severe short bowel syndrome, which requires that he be tube fed for the rest of his life.

-Estate of Zoe Rosenthal v.
-Charles J. Davignon, et al.: In April 2021, during the COVID-19 Pandemic, Karen contributed to the $9.5 million verdict obtained on behalf of two daughters whose mother was negligently killed while walking her dog in a crosswalk near her home.
+• Estate of Zoe Rosenthal v.
+Charles J. Davignon, et al.: In April 2021, during the COVID-19 Pandemic, Karen was trial counsel on a $9.5 million verdict obtained on behalf of two daughters whose mother was negligently killed while walking her dog in a crosswalk near her home.
 According to the court clerk, this result set a record for a non-economic damages verdict for wrongful death with adult heirs in Western Massachusetts.

 In her spare time, you can find Karen soaking up as much live music as possible or exploring the outdoors.